fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 As a sidenote, we used `p` to print the string.
 This is different to `puts`, since there was no `nil` after the string was printed, as well as printing the quotes around the string.
 By default, `puts` returns `nil`.

 ### Puts versus return
-Ruby methods __always__ return the evaluated result of the last line of the expression unless an explicit return comes before it.
+Ruby methods __always__ return the evaluated result of the __last line__ of the expression unless an explicit `return` comes before it (which will stop further execution of the method).
 The `return` reserved word is not required in order to return something from a method.

-An explicit `return` will stop the method from executing further.
 ```
 a = [1, 2, 3]